jamesdcheney0/continuing-education/aws/sa-associate/solutions-architect-associate.md

 - NACL: firewall at the subnet-level.
 They're stateless; inbound and outbound ports required to be listed
 - Instance security group: stateful; can remember connections & allow returning ephemeral responses
 - block storage: think little pieces making up a larger file.
 Object: each file is a single entity

+# Content Review February 1st, 2023
+David Chong (Enablement management)
+- AWS organizations: service control policies: type of organization policy that you can use to manage permissions in your organization.
+Offer central controls & makes sure accounts stay w/n org's access control guidelines
+- 6 types of policies
+    - identity policy: IAM
+    - resource policy: e.g., S3, KMS, etc. Attached to resources & attached to resource in the console of that resource
+        - specifies which principal can use that resource
+- evaluating policies: start w deny. if there's a deny anywhere in the chain, then it's deny.
+Chain looks through explicit deny > aws orgs > resource based policies > IAM permissions boundary > session policies > identity-based policies
+- arn format: arn:partition:service:region:account-id: resource-id | resource-type/resource-id | resource-type:resource-id